csbrooks6/csbrooks6.github.io/index.md

 My name's Christopher Brooks, and I'm a software developer.
 I tought myself how to program when I was in fifth grade, on our TI/99-4a.
 Ever since then, I've had a passion for programming.
 I'm a fast-learner, and a self-reliant problem solver.
 I enjoy working on a small tight-knit team, on projects that matter to people.

-Much of my career I've worked in games, which tends to be C++ and a scripting language like lua, and maybe python for tools.
-But I've also worked on significant web development, including an ecommerce engine in 1996, and for a web consultancy that did work for toyota.com and orbitz.com during the first internet bubble.
+Much of my career I've worked in games, which tends to be C++ and a scripting language like lua, and python for tools.
+But I've also worked on significant web development, including an ecommerce engine, and for a web consultancy that did work for toyota.com and prototype work for orbitz.com.

 I prefer working in a unix environment, and I've been using Ruby on Rails for side projects for a while.